Archifdy Ceredigion Archives

-23. Collection of six card mounts, each with an early photograph and a calendar or greetings message stuck below, one of which has come unstuck.
+23. Six card mounts, each with an early photograph and a calendar or greetings message stuck below, one of which has come unstuck.
 The photographs are portraits or groups, except for one chapel.
 The calendars are all for 1948.

-24. Collection of 147 photographs.
-There appear to be three components to this collection: (1) family pictures, probably of the Mathias family, including holiday snaps; (2) contamination from commercial stock; (3) studies or failed prints.
+24. 147 photographs.
+There appear to be three sections: (1) family pictures, probably of the Mathias family, including holiday snaps; (2) contamination from commercial stock; (3) studies or failed prints.
 In addition there are a number of images that might be either family pictures or commercial stock (4).

 Other holiday snaps in Mathias 45.

-24/1 Collection of ninety-one photographs all of which appear to be Mathias family pictures.
+24/1 Ninety-one photographs all of which appear to be Mathias family pictures.
 These are mostly portraits and holiday snaps.
 These images mostly appear to belong to the interwar and second world war period.
 A handful of pictures are earlier.

 24/1/1 The portraits include a passport photograph of Lisle Mathias, dated 1919, and a studio portrait of a photographer with camera.